-As of July 2018, WordPress is the Content Management System on nearly 30% of all websites in the world.
-Because WordPress is commonly used, these websites also tend to be targets for malicious code/hackers that can take your site offline, redirect the traffic intended for your site to other websites, or use your site to spread malware to your potential customers.
+As of March 2020, the WordPress Content Management System is used on 35.8% of all websites in the world.
+Because WordPress is so commonly used, these websites also tend to be targets for malicious code/hackers that can take your site offline, redirect the traffic intended for your site to other websites, or use your site to spread malware to your potential customers.

 Here are some telltale signs that your WordPress site has been hacked: